Greed: Edward Gibbon

-Modern Period
+Modern period

 John Stuart Mill

 In his essay Utilitarianism, John Stuart Mill writes about greed for money that:the love of money is not only one of the strongest moving forces of human life, but money is, in many cases, desired in and for itself; the desire to possess it is often stronger than the desire to use it, and goes on increasing when all the desires which point to ends beyond it, to be compassed by it, are falling off.
 It may be then said truly, that money is desired not for the sake of an end, but as part of the end.
 From being a means to happiness, it has come to be itself a principal ingredient of the individual's conception of happiness.
 The same may be said of the majority of the great objects of human life—power, for example, or fame; except that to each of these there is a certain amount of immediate pleasure annexed, which has at least the semblance of being naturally inherent in them; a thing which cannot be said of money.

 Goethe

-Johann Wolfgang von Goethe's tragic play Faust, Mephistopheles, disguised as a starving man, comes to Plutus, Faust in disguise, to recite a cautionary tale about avariciously living beyond your means:Starveling.
+In Johann Wolfgang von Goethe's tragic play Faust, Mephistopheles, disguised as a starving man, comes to Plutus, Faust in disguise, to recite a cautionary tale about avariciously living beyond your means:Starveling.
 Away from me, ye odious crew!